hunt-genes/PPU-GenEpi/Day5/README.md

 wc -l HUNT-LDL-preMeta.txt
 wc -l GLGC-LDL-hg38-preMeta.txt
 ```
-The HUNT summary statistics originally had many variants because imputation was done with the TOPMed imputation panel, which allows for higher resolution imputation due to the large amount of sequencing samples which make up the reference panel.
-We have subsetted the HUNT file to include only variants seen in GLGC or BBJ.
-This makes the file a more manageable size, and we only will perform meta-analysis on variants tested in 2 or more studies.
+The HUNT summary statistics originally had millions of variants because imputation was done with the TOPMed imputation panel, which allows for higher resolution imputation due to the large amount of sequencing samples which make up the reference panel.
+We have subsetted the input files to only include variants seen in all 3 studies.
+We only want to perform meta-analysis on variants tested in 2 or more studies.

 ****What imputation panel was used for GLGC?**** HINT:Check the methods of the [paper](https://www.nature.com/articles/ng.2797).

 ****How many genome wide significant results are in each of the input files?****
+In terminal:
 ```
 #use awk to identify the rows that have a p-value < 5E-8
 awk '$11 < 5e-8 {print 0}' HUNT-LDL-preMeta.txt | wc -l